 “And see through false divisions” – Terkwa, child of Aluere.

 “And take their place in the rich diversity of life in the cosmos” –Wildia.

 “And tell our tales” –Pandere with a touch of vanity.

-“So what shall be the rules of the play unfolding on Earth?” –Kluni.
+“So what shall be the rules of the game on Earth?” –Kluni.
 Cempa nodded.
 They were eager to play in this new field.

 “Their destiny will be in their hands, to make of it what they will, personally and collectively” –Fari, who liked to instruct.
 “We will not intervene directly unless their journey toward awakening demands it.”

 “Why not?” –Unda, who turned what was barren into growth.

 “If we interfere too often, the experiment will be rendered useless and they will never mature.”
 Fari went on: “Instead, each of us may interact with them in one of four ways:

 “By occasionally, rarely, incarnating as one of them.
 Vaeda becoming Mitochondrial Eve’s mother, for instance.
 When we do this, we will possess the same range of capabilities and limits as they do.

 “By partially possessing a human mind, thereby shaping events from within rather than from without.
 Some of these minds will interpret us as gods, spirits, daemons, or familiars.